Eddie Garcia: International acclaim and final roles, 2010s

-Garcia continued to appear in films; when he reached the age of 89 in 2018, he said that he still accepts offers in acting, adding that "retirement didn't exist in his vocabulary".
 Garcia's last notable works were ML, an entry of 14th Cinemalaya Independent Film Festival in which he portrays Colonel dela Cruz, a retired METROCOM colonel suffering from Alzheimer's disease, leading him to believe that he is still living in the Marcos dictatorship.
-Garcia's performance in his movie won him the Gawad Urian's Best Actor award the following year.
+His portrayal in earned him the Gawad Urian's Best Actor.
 He also appeared in Hintayan ng Langit, an entry in the 2018 QCinema International Film Festival, starring opposite Gina Pareño as a man who is reunited with his ex-girlfriend in Purgatory.
-The movie was released on Netflix in the following year during the time Garcia was comatose.
 For his final film role, Garcia portrayed Ramon, a gay senator who comes out at an advanced age, in Rainbow's Sunset, an entry in the 2018 Metro Manila Film Festival.
 Rainbow's Sunset was directed by Joel Lamangan.
 Garcia was nominated for Best Actor but lost to Dennis Trillo.

-Garcia had a special participation role in the comedy film Sanggano, Sanggago't Sanggwapo, which was released on September 4, 2019, three months after his death.
+Garcia then appeared in Rosang Agimat; while filming the show, an accident led to Garcia entering a coma and eventually his death.
+He had a special participation in the comedy film Sanggano, Sanggago't Sanggwapo, which was released on September 4, 2019, three months after his death.
 Garcia did not finish filming his required scenes in the movie due to the accident; it was his last appearance in a movie.